cecton/blog/content/posts/empowering-and-motivation.md

 design choices and making the smartest choices would be the way to go to inspire others.
-But to be really inspirational you actually need to do the exact opposite: empowering people to choose **their** best practices, make **their** design choices and above everything: don't think for a single second that your choices are the smartest ones, let the people decide what is the smart thing to do.
+But to be really inspirational you actually need to do the exact opposite: empowering people to choose **their** best practices, make **their** design choices and above everything else: don't think for a single second that your choices are the smartest ones, let the people decide what is the smart thing to do.
 It's your team who needs to feel smart, not you.

 Of course sharing your own experience as a software engineer is always useful but you need to resist the urge to decide for your team.
-Let the team decide, let it fail if necessary, so it can learn and get better.
+Let the team decide, let it fail if necessary, so it can learn and get better (or you can learn and get better).

 > *"What makes a great manager isn't the problems they solve, but the questions
 > they ask."*